🙌 Squads @ Attest

 These groups get together on a regular basis to exchange ideas, get help on challenges, and discuss new technologies/methodologies.

-Not all problems we need to solve fit neatly within the strategic direction of our squads or pillars.
+Not all problems we need to solve fit neatly within the strategic direction of our squads or groups.
 Nor is it always obvious or easy to work out what the solutions are to these problems.
 Where do critical security improvements fit?
 How do we work out and resolve our most impactful tech debt artifacts?

 This isn't as hard when your whole team can fit within a single room, where you can collaboratively whiteboard a solution and decide on what to work on next week.
 This becomes exponentially harder with scale and this is why we introduced the concept of taskforces.